Searching for dark jets with displaced vertices using weakly supervised machine learning: Introduction

 If some portal (for example, a heavy mediator) couples the SM with the hidden sector, dark quarks can potentially be produced at the LHC.
 If dark quarks are produced, they will undergo parton showering and hadronization in the dark sector, similar to QCD quarks.
 Species of dark hadrons that are stable on detector scales will escape the detector leaving a trail of missing energy.
 On the other hand, some species may be unstable, decaying back to the SM within the detector and forming a peculiar jet of SM particles.
 In this work we aim to obtain better sensitivity to such types of objects, known as \emph{dark jets}.

 The collider signature of dark jets (see ref.~\cite{Albouy:2022cin} for a review) is greatly influenced by dark sector specifics.
-Many typical models would contain light dark pions $\pi'$, and dark vector mesons $\rho'$ and other hadrons with masses of order the dark sector confinement scale $\Lambda_{\mathrm{QCD'}}$.
+Many typical models would contain light dark pions $\pi'$, and dark vector mesons $\rho'$ and other hadrons with masses of order of the dark sector confinement scale $\Lambda_{\mathrm{QCD'}}$.
 In such scenarios, dark jets can be coarsely characterized by three parameters: the average fraction of momentum carried by stable (invisible) dark hadrons $r_{\mathrm{inv}}$, dark pion mass $m_{\pi'}$, and dark pion lifetime $\tau_{\pi'}$.

-In cases with sizable $r_{\mathrm{inv}}$, a key signature will be missing energy $\slashed{E_T}$ aligned with a jet.
-This scenario of \emph{semi-visible jets} was analyzed in refs.~\cite{Cohen:2015toa, Cohen:2017pzm}, where a search program for such models was proposed.
-Refs.~\cite{Park:2017rfb, Cohen:2020afv, Kar:2020bws} suggested to also make use of jet substructure variables.
-A search for resonant production of semi-visible jet pairs was conducted by CMS in ref.~\cite{CMS:2021dzg}.
+In cases with sizable $r_{\mathrm{inv}}$, a key signature will be missing energy $\slashed{E}_T$ aligned with a jet.
+This scenario of \emph{semivisible jets} was analyzed in refs.~\cite{Cohen:2015toa, Cohen:2017pzm}, where a search program for such models was proposed.
+References~\cite{Park:2017rfb, Cohen:2020afv, Kar:2020bws} suggested also making use of jet substructure variables.
+A search for resonant production of semivisible jet pairs was conducted by CMS in ref.~\cite{CMS:2021dzg}.
 It employed the cuts motivated by ref.~\cite{Cohen:2017pzm} to probe for models with intermediate $r_{\mathrm{inv}}$ and promptly decaying visible dark hadrons.
 This search also used a boosted decision tree with jet substructure inputs motivated by refs.~\cite{Park:2017rfb, Cohen:2020afv}.
-ATLAS has performed a search for non-resonant production of semi-visible jets in ref.~\cite{ATLAS-CONF-2022-038}.
-Potential use of supervised deep neural networks (NN) for the classification of prompt, semi-visible jets was studied in ref.~\cite{graphnet}, while the use of an unsupervised NN, an autoencoder, was considered in ref.~\cite{Canelli:2021aps}.
+ATLAS has performed a search for nonresonant production of semivisible jets in ref.~\cite{ATLAS:2023swa}.
+Potential use of supervised deep neural networks (NN) for the classification of prompt, semivisible jets was studied in refs.~\cite{graphnet,Lu:2023gjk}, weakly supervised learning was considered in ref.~\cite{Finke:2022lsu}, and the use of an unsupervised NN, an autoencoder, was considered in ref.~\cite{Canelli:2021aps}.

 Other types of dark jet scenarios, where missing energy is no longer a dominant signature, are also possible.
 For example, dark pions with macroscopic flight distances, $c\tau_{\pi'}$ of order $1-10$~cm, will manifest as highly displaced objects within the jet.
 A novel reconstruction object, Emerging Jet, has been proposed for the classification of such jets in ref.~\cite{Schwaller:2015gea}.
 A search for such objects, which are jets with few or no tracks originating from the primary vertex, was later conducted by CMS~\cite{CMS:2018bvr}.
 This search was sensitive to scenarios with large dark pion flight distance, where QCD background is scarce.